tleino/vtsh/README.md

 * Unix-like POSIX-compliant environment with X Window System

 The target is that it works on OpenBSD base system without requiring additional packages.
-The OpenBSD base system has a good balance of a a standards compliant minimum installation that has just enough stuff installed so that programs like this can be compiled without needing to download external dependencies.
+The OpenBSD base system has a good balance of a standards compliant minimum installation that has just enough stuff installed so that programs like this can be compiled without needing to download external dependencies.